Felicity Buirski: Page Three

 In 1976, Felicity Buirski was the lead singer in the vocal group Page Three, which was made up of three Page 3 models from The Sun, herself, Clare Russell and Stefani Marrian.
 They were signed up to Warner Bros., and worked with arranger Brian Bennett and producer Bruce Welch, recording the single "Hold on to Love", which was released in July 1977.
 The song was a hit, and was in the Record Mirror Star Breaker list for the week of 13 August 1977, and the 20th.
 For the week of 27 August, it was at the top of the Star Breakers list, and it stayed there for another week.

 Solo music career

 1970s

 Felicity Buirski recorded the song "Poor Painted Lady".
 Backed with the old Foundations and Herman's Hermits song, "I Can Take or Leave Your Lovin'", it was credited to her first name, Felicity and released on Poker POS 15071 in 1978.

 According to the 22 December 1978 issue of TV Times, Buirski was making her television debut on the Benny Hill Show.

 1980s

 Buirski released the single "Angel" on the Philips label.
 It was reviewed by John Shearlaw in the 15 March 1980 issue of Record Mirror.
-It wasn't complementary with Shearlaw referring to her as a "breathy Lorraine Chase clone" and saying that it took too long to get to the point.
+It was not complementary with Shearlaw referring to her as a "breathy Lorraine Chase clone" and saying that it took too long to get to the point.
 The song played on Italy's IV Canale on 16 December 1982.